jnirella/jnirella/README.md

 # Jose Nirella

-## Welcome, my name is Jose Nirella and I am studying to be a Web Developer.
+## Welcome, my name is Jose and I am studying to be a Web Developer.

 ### Where you can find me: